jared1980/weeklystatus/weeklystatus.md

 ## GRV9519ZWAX44-B-23 (Smart 4 plus)

-- Produce Smart 4 Plus with 6715X
-    - ✅ [6/10] Provide master file for sample run 2
-    	- Keep using original DECT FW version (04.13_B1706) because Smart 4 Plus is in MP state
 - ErP issues are encountered in the DT lab (GPON and xDSL)
     - 📌 Provide the ErP measurement results for DT review
 - Reboot issue